brgillis/SHE_Pipeline/doc/programs.rst

 **Output Arguments**

 N/A - The names of output files from the pipeline run are determined from the names of the output ports in the Pipeline Script.
+See the `documentation for the respective pipelines <pipelines.html>`__ for information on their outputs.

 **Options**